What is Vitamin D?

 Will staying under the Sun get you your dose of vitamin D?

 The Sun helps us build up vitamin D levels in our body.
 Our vitamin D requirements may be met, by exposure to direct sunlight.
-But it is not without health challenges.
+Despite this too much sun exposure can have some adverse effects.

-Direct sunlight may cause skin damage and sunstrokes.
+Direct sunlight may cause skin damage and sunstroke.
 Exposing unprotected skin to harmful UV rays may also lead to skin cancer.

 Reference: The Micronutrient Information Center – Vitamin D

-Mushrooms are a reliable and tasty source of vitamin D, as essential nutrient that can help you maintain good health and overall well being.
+Mushrooms are a reliable and tasty source of vitamin D as an essential nutrient that can help you maintain good health and overall well being.